 Of course the New Forest is on the door step and there are so many places to walk in the Forest.
 If you want a way-marked trail then park at Wilverley Plain and take one of the trails from the car park .
 Alternatively try some of the walking routes we have left for you or try your own (there are maps in the Cottage).

 If you want to go even further afield take the ferry from Lymington to the Isle of Wight, we have left details of our favourite walk on the Island but there are any number and there are walking festivals twice a year on the Island.

 The beaches in the locality are very clean and many people swim from the Milford beaches and beyond.
-There is a new paddle boarding shop that has just opened up in the village.
-If you want to learn then head to Mudeford to Shore Sports.
+There is a paddle boarding shop in the village (The New Forest Paddle Sport Company) or head to Shore Sports in Mudeford.
 Christchurch Harbour is very shallow so great for a paddle boarding learner!